vimayala/Escape-from-Grandmas-House/PlanTracker.md

 Avoid the hearts and kisses while grandma chases you.
 If you run into one, slow down and get closer to grandma.
 Or grandma gets closer instead.

 ### Need
-    - [ ] Prefabs for grandma, grandson
-        - [ ] Change states from shooting to jumping so on
     - [ ] Adjust Score Placement
     - [ ] Add space bar for grandson ? double jump/straight jump
     - [ ] Add Sound Effects